 Kevin Hines has an incredible (and incredibly well-documented) story.
-He attempted suicide twelve years ago and has since become a nationally recognized suicide prevention advocate.
+He attempted suicide in 2000 and has since become a nationally recognized suicide prevention advocate.
 Below, he discusses the phenomenon of celebrities who have attempted suicide and the power they have but, in most cases, choose not to wield in order to maintain their image for the cannibalistic Hollywood machine.
-I’ve had quite a bit of experience with this in the development of the project and feel as strongly about it as Kevin does.
+I had quite a bit of experience with this in the development of the project and feel as strongly about it as Kevin does.
 I interviewed him in New York, NY, on July 13, 2012.

 I’m saying we, as human beings, are our brothers’ and sisters’ keepers, and if we don’t wake up and realize it’s not just us in this world—that old adage ‘we’re not alone’—we’re not alone!
 And no person in a fight for their life is alone.
 There are millions of people out there fighting just as you are.
 Find that network.
 Talk about the issues.